 - Breakfast: An RX Bar, two hard boiled eggs, and apple slices

 - Lunch: Meatballs with barbecue sauce or horseradish mustard, mixed berries, and chips

 - Dinner: Thai barbecue chicken salads

-- Breakfast: A Mighty Kong Muffin, a hard boiled egg, and two pieces of bacon.
+- Breakfast: A high-fiber muffin, a hard boiled egg, and two pieces of bacon.